Engineering – Its Purpose and What you Get

 What Does Barndominium Engineering Cost?

-It won’t cost less than $650 and could run as high as $1500 depending upon the complexity of the structure.
-That is very competitive pricing.
+Barndominium plans from us generally run $1450 due to complexity of the barndominium.
+Note that if you have some highly custom ideas in mind, that may impact the pricing.
+Regardless, that is very competitive pricing.
 Get a quote from your local structural engineer for the same product and the price will probably start at $2500 and move up from there.
 It will not include the foundation without a Soils Report which will cost you another $2000-$3000.

 Why is our engineering so reasonably priced?
 Due to the volume of business we provide the engineering firm(s); we’ve negotiated aggressively, and we pass that savings on to you.
 It’s simple – we make our money on our buildings, not engineering.